Bacterial Vaginosis (Causes, Symptoms, Treatment) (cont.)

 - Find a local Obstetrician-Gynecologist in your town

-What are the signs and symptoms of bacterial vaginosis?
+What are symptoms of bacterial vaginosis?

 Viewers share their comments